Reactive Technologies: Pinpointing the Inertia of Renewable-Powered Grids

 Of course, just knowing the moment-to-moment inertial characteristics of a power grid doesn’t solve the problems such measurements reveal.
 But it does offer grid operators the data they need to make the best decisions about how to manage it, Borrett said.

 “They need better data,” he said.
-“Otherwise, you have to default to taking quite conservative actions,” from overbuilding the new assets to manage the uncertainty, to curtailing the amount of renewable energy allowed on the grid.
+“Otherwise, you have to default to taking quite conservative actions,” from overbuilding the new assets in order to manage the uncertainty, to curtailing the amount of renewable energy allowed on the grid.

 An increasingly valuable measurement for clean-powered grids

-National Grid’s costs of balancing its grid through the summer 2020 stood at an estimated £826 million ($1.03 billion), largely through payments to wind farms it needed to curtail.
-Its “Zero Carbon Operation 2025” program is aiming for the technical capability to operate its grid “safely and securely” with 100 percent renewable power, which implies “a fundamental change to how our system was designed to operate,” the transmission operator wrote.
+National Grid’s costs of balancing its grid through the summer of 2020 stood at an estimated £826 million ($1.03 billion), largely through payments to wind farms it needed to curtail.
+Its “Zero Carbon Operation 2025” program is aiming for the technical capability to operate its grid “safely and securely” with 100 percent renewable power, which implies “a fundamental change to how our system was designed to operate,” the transmission operator has stated.

 While the partners haven’t disclosed the cost of that ultracapacitor project, transmission system operators are “spending hundreds and hundreds of millions of pounds to handle inertia,” Kimmett said.
 “Spending a few million to get a handle on it makes a lot of sense.”

 As countries seek to grow the share of renewables powering their grids to combat climate change, “that will change the physics of power systems around the world,” Borrett said.
-Reactive is in discussions with a number of national grid operators, though he declined to name them.
+Reactive is in discussions with a number of national grid operators, he added, though he declined to name them.

-Its new investment from Accenture comes with a strategic alliance to create cloud-based solutions to integrate GridMetrix into grid operations, he said.
+Its new investment from Accenture comes with a strategic alliance to create cloud-based solutions to integrate GridMetrix into grid operations, according to Kimmett.
 “The accurate inertia data allows you to better plan those real-time actions you’re taking in the control room,” he said.
 “It also allows you to take more effective long-term investments.”

-Stephanie Jamison, senior managing director and global utilities lead at Accenture, noted in an email that the company’s recent research into wind-rich grids in the U.S., the U.K., Ireland and Australia indicates that grid operators face major challenges in cost-effective renewable integration.
+Stephanie Jamison, senior managing director and global utilities lead at Accenture, noted in an email that the company’s recent research into wind-rich grids in the U.S., the U.K., Ireland and Australia indicates that grid operators face major challenges in cost-effective integration of renewables.

-“We view Reactive’s unique technology as an important part of the puzzle, to create granular visibility of system inertia to support both real-time operational decisions, purchasing of ancillary services and longer-term network planning,” she wrote.
-This real-time visibility “sits at the heart of a cost-efficient low carbon energy system.”
+“We view Reactive’s unique technology as an important part of the puzzle to create granular visibility of system inertia to support...real-time operational decisions, purchasing of ancillary services and longer-term network planning,” she wrote.
+This real-time visibility “sits at the heart of a cost-efficient low-carbon energy system.”